guenchi/json/README.md

 > Only when we need to pass it to front-end we parse it to JSON-string. (use json->string).

-> The procedures json-ref, json-set, json-oper, json-push, json-drop is used to the struct, not to a JSON-string.
+> The procedures json-ref, json-set, json-push, json-drop json-map is used to the struct, not to a JSON-string.

 > When they accept plural keys they can jump nesting layers to directly get aim.